nsnarender5511/cpp-site/crules-website/docs/developer-guide/building.md

 # Building from Source

-> 🔨 This guide explains how to build crules from source, set up a development environment, and contribute to the project.
+> 🔨 This guide explains how to build cursor++ from source, set up a development environment, and contribute to the project.

 ## Prerequisites

-Before building crules, ensure you have the following prerequisites installed:
+Before building cursor++, ensure you have the following prerequisites installed:

-- **Go** (version 1.19 or later)
+- **Go** (version 1.23 or later)
 - **Git**
 - **Make** (optional, but recommended)